mperignon/2016-02-04-Flagstaff/lessons/sqlite/05-null.md

 ~~~

 To check whether a value is `null` or not,
-we must use a special test `IS NULL`:
+we must use the special test `IS NULL`:

 ~~~ {.sql}
 SELECT * FROM Visited WHERE dated IS NULL;